alexsu52/technology_update/2025/Q3/technology_update.md

 - **SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights** ([https://arxiv.org/abs/2509.22944](https://arxiv.org/abs/2509.22944)).
 *Huawei*

-Authors introduce novel data-free post-training quantization method - SINQ.
-Instead of the traditional single-scale approach, SINQ employes dual-scales: one for row, another for column.
+The authors introduce a novel data-free post-training quantization method - SINQ.
+Instead of the traditional single-scale approach, SINQ employs dual scales: one for rows and another for columns.
 The method adapts the Sinkhorn-Knopp algorithm to normalize the standard deviations of matrix rows and columns.
 The aglorithm is lightweight - operates at only 1.1x the runtime of basic RTN.
 The method proves robust across model scales, from small 0.6B parameter models to massive 235B parameter Mixture-of-Experts architectures.
 SINQ demonstrates orthogonality to other quantization advances.
 When combined with non-uniform quantization levels (NF4) or activation-aware calibration (A-SINQ with AWQ), it provides additional improvements.
 <p align="center"><img width="100%" height="100%" src="./figures/SINQ.png"></p><br/>

 - **70% Size, 100% Accuracy: Lossless LLM Compression for Efficient GPU Inference via Dynamic-Length Float** ([https://arxiv.org/pdf/2504.11651](https://arxiv.org/pdf/2504.11651)).
-*Department of Computer Science, Rice University, Department of Computer and Data Sciences, Case Western Reserve University*
+*Department of Computer Science, Rice University; Department of Computer and Data Sciences, Case Western Reserve University*

-The paper presents DFloat11, a dynamic‐length float encoding scheme that exploits the low entropy of BFloat16 weights in large language models to achieve ~30% storage savings (reducing from 100% → ~70% size) without any loss in accuracy (bit‐for‐bit identical outputs).
+The paper presents DFloat11, a dynamic‐length float encoding scheme that exploits the low entropy of BFloat16 weights in large language models to achieve ~30% storage savings (reducing from 100% to ~70% size) without any loss in accuracy (bit‐for‐bit identical outputs).
 They do this by frequency‐based variable‐length coding of weight values, and couple it with a custom GPU decompression kernel allowing efficient inference.
 Experiments on large LLMs show major throughput gains and extended context length under fixed GPU memory budgets, making deployment more practical on resource‐constrained hardware.

 - **XQUANT: Breaking the Memory Wall for LLM Inference with KV Cache Rematerialization** ([https://arxiv.org/pdf/2508.10395](https://arxiv.org/pdf/2508.10395)).
 *UC Berkeley, FuriosaAI, ICSI, LBNL*